frdayboy/SHAdow/PROCESS.md

 5/30/30

 RE might be harder than I thought.
 Maybe finding image3_load_signature_check type-function might help me in finding the beginning of the jump sequence.
+Might just be better to stick to my original method of accepting an image over usb.
+This seems to be the method used by Greenpois0n as found in SHAttered dreams.